tidalcycles/vortex/README.md

 You can run `ptw` to start watching file for changes and run tests automatically, useful for developing in a test-driven way.

+### Publishing

+You can bump the package version with `poetry version {version}` where `{version}` is one of these: patch, minor, major, prepatch, preminor, premajor, prerelease.
+This follows the [semantic versioning](https://semver.org/) scheme.

+To publish the package, run `poetry publish`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at the